-We are excited to have the following artists and craftspeople participating in the 2017 Jewish Food and Cultural Festival
+We were excited to have the following artists and craftspeople participating in the 2019 Jewish Food and Cultural Festival

 Sara (Cohen) Howell